Minnesota Fox Rescue Group Gets National Attention After Viral Video

 “There’s really not a lot of people who try to adopt that actually end up adopting,” Frankamp said.
 “It takes a pretty special person in the right circumstance and location to adopt a fox from us.”

 People interested should first check with their city, county and state.
-Not all communities will allow people to own a fox.READ MORE: Moorhead Police: 'Several' People Found Dead Inside Home
+Not all communities will allow people to own a fox.READ MORE: Minnesota Weather: Temps Fall Monday, With More Snow Expected Up North Tuesday

 People must live in a house that has a yard.
 It’s also recommended to fox-proof that house.